ehersch/Brokerage/README.md

 "-sell [ticker] [number of shares]" sell a certain number of shares of ticker

 "-history" see your transaction history.
-What you recently bought and solf
+What you recently bought and sold

 "-watchlist" look out for the value of these stocks